 Current Pain Points

 One of the major tasks for CIOs is to methodically start increasing their share of mind and drive controlled operational and transformational shift through a culture of continuous experimentation, constructive disruption, and ongoing focus on talent and culture development.
-At the ‘2018 Detroit CIO Executive Leadership Summit’, I spoke about tri-modal digital leadership, a neologism to create awareness about three core priorities for every CIO to focus on—operate, transform, and disrupt.
-This can essentially help every business harness partnership with other business units to ensure operational efficiency, and constructively disrupting their business before others do it to them.
+At the 2018 Detroit CIO Executive Leadership Summit, I spoke about tri-modal digital leadership, a neologism to create awareness about three core priorities for every CIO to focus on—operate, transform, and disrupt.
+This can essentially help every business harness partnership with other business units to ensure operational efficiency, transformational change and constructively disrupting their business before others do it to them.
+The opportunity here is how do you make disruption a pleasant business growth outcome versus a painful regret.

 Based on my assessment, four of the following digital trends are influencing the banking industry: